Summer Fire Safety

 - fire pits

-Although fires on beaches and in parks are not legal, community events sponsored by the District of West Vancouver can apply for a fire permit.
+Although fires on beaches and in parks are not legal, community events sponsored by the District of West Vancouver can apply for a Beach Fire/Open Air Permit.

 Smoking is banned in ALL parks and wooded areas due to the fire risk.
 Be sure to discard cigarettes safely, even in urban areas.
 To report a careless smoker, please call 604-925-7370.